 Many people appear to tolerate red yeast rice better than statins.
 That may be because the dose is generally lower.

 What Are the Side Effects When You Take Red Yeast Rice?

-How Do Statins Compare to Red Yeast Rice?
+How Do Statins Compare to Supplements?

 Q. I am a woman who had a heart attack and bypass surgery two years ago.
 I was then prescribed three different statins, one at a time.
 They all caused me severe pain.
 Nevertheless, I had to continue.